 is in progress.
 The total revised project cost, as approved by the

-and has achieved an overall physical progress of 91% and financial
+and has achieved an overall physical progress of 93.6% and financial

-10% equity share.
+having 10% equity share.

-ONGC Petro-additions Limited (OPaL)
+ONGC Petro-additions Limited (OPAL)

 Polymer capacity at Dahej, Gujarat.
 Your Company is a co-promoter of

 Corporation Limited (ONGC) and Gujarat State Petroleum Corporation

 (GSPC) are the other promoters.